Skip to main content

 Reporting*

-• Attestation of Compliance (AOC) from SAQ upon a request from Discover
+Attestation of Compliance (AOC) from SAQ is required upon request from Discover Network

-*While not required, Discover may, at its discretion, require partners to submit a complete Report on Compliance (ROC), Self-Assessment Questionnaire (SAQ) and/or Scan results as deemed necessary.
+*While not required, Discover Network may, at its discretion, require partners to submit a complete Report on Compliance (ROC), Self-Assessment Questionnaire (SAQ) and/or scan results as deemed necessary.

-Discover Merchants that meet the following criteria are qualified to apply for an exemption by completing the DISC Program Merchant EMV PCI Validation Waiver Application and sending the completed application to the DISC team at DISCCompliance@discover.com.
-Merchants that are acquired by an entity outside of Discover (Acquired Merchants) should consult with their direct Acquirer to determine their candidacy for this program.
+Discover Network merchants that meet the following criteria are qualified to apply for PCI DSS reporting relief by completing the Security Compliance Innovation Program Application and sending the completed application to the DISC team at DISCCompliance@discover.com.
+Merchants that are acquired by an entity outside of Discover Network (Acquired Merchants) should consult with their direct Acquirer to determine their candidacy for this program.

-• Merchant is not storing Sensitive Authentication Data (i.e., full contents of magnetic stripe, CVV2, CID or PIN data) on any system subsequent to transaction authorization.
+• Merchant is not storing Sensitive Authentication Data (i.e., full contents of magnetic stripe, CVV2, CID or PIN data) on any system subsequent to transaction authorization; and

-• At least 75% of Merchant’s transactions originated from Chip Card Terminals* enabled to accept Chip Card Transactions (including, without limitation, Discover D-PAS transactions).
+• Merchant’s transactions originated from Chip Card Terminals* enabled to accept Chip Card Transactions (including, without limitation, Discover D-PAS transactions).

-Once received, a DISC team member will review the Waiver and respond accordingly with an acceptance or with further questions.
+Once received, a DISC team member will review the SCIP Application and respond accordingly with a decision regarding acceptance or with further questions.

 Proactive validation

-Discover may, in some cases, be able to validate a Discover Merchant’s compliance with the aforementioned waiver requirements.
-In such cases, Discover will proactively certify a Merchant’s compliance with the Merchant EMV PCI Waiver, and will communicate a Merchant’s exemption via email, phone call or other communication channel.
+Discover Network may, in some cases, be able to validate a Discover Network merchant’s compliance with the aforementioned SCIP reporting relief requirements.
+In such cases, Discover Network will proactively certify a merchant’s compliance with the merchant Security Compliance Innovation Program (SCIP), and will communicate to the merchant via via email, phone call, or other communication channel.

-Please note that all Merchants (including those determined to be exempt from sending documentation) are required to maintain compliance with the PCI DSS at all times.
-In the event of a Data Security Breach, the Merchant may be responsible for fraud losses and damages.
-Discover maintains the right to require full PCI DSS compliance validation in the event that a Merchant experiences a Data Security Breach or presents a security risk to Discover.
+Please note that all merchants (including those determined to be eligible for PCI DSS reporting relief) are required to maintain compliance with the PCI DSS at all times.
+In the event of a Data Security Breach, the merchant may be responsible for fraud losses, non-compliance fees, and damages.
+Discover Network maintains the right to require all completed PCI DSS compliance validation documents.

 Please send all forms to DISCCompliance@discover.com